-In our Natasha Bull interview, we get to take a behind-the-scene look at Salt & Lavender, Natasha’s own food blog, aimed at all passionate cooks, regardless of their budget or skill level.
+In our Natasha Bull interview, we get to take a behind-the-scenes look at Salt & Lavender, Natasha’s food blog, aimed at all passionate cooks, regardless of their budget or skill level.
 Her recipes are simple and smart and her tone is delightfully friendly and approachable.

 1. How did you start your website and, most importantly, why?

 I followed food blogs for a couple of years prior to starting my own.
 I figured that if others could do it, so could I. I’ve always wanted to start my own business, and the relatively low start-up costs of a blog definitely appealed to me.

 I’ve always loved to cook, so it was a natural fit.
 I signed up for a domain name in 2015, installed WordPress, and just went from there.

 2. What is your biggest motivation now, when creating content?

 I love it when my readers make my recipes.
 I’m not curing any diseases here or majorly changing the world or anything but making people happy through food really motivates me.

 3. Which is your favorite kitchen tool?

 4. What is the best cooking tip you’ve ever received?

 I have so many, but the one that sticks out for me right now is something I learned from my friend Meghan in the last couple of years.